 Wasted On Children: Keeping Babylon At Bay

 You don’t have to buy children Ghiradelli, because Hershey’s will do.
-Keep the Ghiradelli for yourself, who understand it.
-You don’t have to buy them Comte de Gruyere, because American will do.
-You don’t have to play with them, because television will do.
+Keep the Ghiradelli for yourself, because you know how to appreciate it.
+You don’t have to buy kids Comte de Gruyere, because American will do.
+You don’t have to play with kids, because television will do.
 You don’t have to dress them nice, because garish sweats will do.
 You do not have to teach them books, playing hangman will do.
 You do not have to give them gifts, for well wishes will do.
 Children do not know what good things they are owed, and besides, children lack good taste, and so most of the good things are “too good” for them.
 When they are older, they will get the good things.
 Then they will understand.

 And who will give them the good things when they are older?